rohanhs568/Poker-Equity-Calculator/README.md

 ## Status

 Works for heads-up, all-in equity between two known hands.
-No range support yet, just fixed hand vs fixed hand.
+No range support yet

-Built from scratch.
-More poker projects to come (in different repos)
+Follow up idea: Pricer for showing one hand in different setups.